James Mangold

-James Allen Mangold (born December 16, 1963) is an American filmmaker.
-He is best known for the films Cop Land (1997), Girl, Interrupted (1999), Walk the Line (2005), 3:10 to Yuma (2007), The Wolverine (2013) and Logan (2017), the last of which earned him a nomination for the Academy Award for Best Adapted Screenplay.
-He then directed and produced the sports drama film Ford v Ferrari (2019), which earned him a nomination for the Academy Award for Best Picture.
-He also directed and co-wrote the 2023 film Indiana Jones and the Dial of Destiny.
+James Allen Mangold (born December 16, 1963) is an American film director, producer and screenwriter.
+Noted for his versatility in tackling a range of genres, Mangold made his debut as a film director with Heavy (1995), and gained recognition for the films Cop Land (1997), Girl, Interrupted (1999), Identity (2003), Walk the Line (2005), 3:10 to Yuma (2007), Knight and Day (2010), and two films in the X-Men franchise with The Wolverine (2013) and Logan (2017), the latter of which earned him a nomination for the Academy Award for Best Adapted Screenplay.

+He then directed the sports drama film Ford v Ferrari (2019), which earned him a nomination for the Academy Award for Best Picture, and directed and co-wrote Indiana Jones and the Dial of Destiny (2023), the fifth and final installment in the Indiana Jones series.
+For the Bob Dylan biopic A Complete Unknown (2024), Mangold was once again nominated for Academy Awards for Best Picture and Best Adapted Screenplay, in addition to his first nomination for Best Director.

 Early life

-Mangold was born in New York City in 1963, and is the son of Jewish artists Robert Mangold and Sylvia Plimack Mangold.
-He was raised in Hudson Valley and graduated from Washingtonville High School.
+Mangold was born in New York City in 1963, and is the son of artists Robert Mangold and Sylvia Plimack Mangold.
+He was raised in Washingtonville, New York in the Hudson Valley and graduated from Washingtonville High School.
+His mother is Jewish, and he describes himself as "half-Jewish."

 He attended the California Institute of the Arts film/video program where he studied under Alexander Mackendrick.
 During Mangold's third year, Mackendrick suggested that he should study at CalArts School of Theater as an actor, alongside his regular film studies.
+While at CalArts, he directed the promotional documentary Future View for Disney and General Motors.